tvand7093/Xpressional/README.md

 ## Steps to Test
 Specify on the command line (either with Mono or otherwise) the name of the file to open up.
 This can be a full path or relative to the working bin directory.

-An example call would be: `Xpressional.exe "test_expressions.txt"` or `Xpressional.exe "~/MyDirectory/MySpecialFile.txt"`
+An example call would be: `Xpressional.exe "test_expressions.txt"` or `mono ./Xpressional.exe "/MyDirectory/MySpecialFile.txt"`

-If you choose to run this using the debugger, it will default to the Xpressional/test_expressions.txt that was included in this repository.
+If you choose to run this using the debugger, it will default to the [test file](Xpressional/test_expressions.txt) that was included in this repository.